ANDDigest/ANDDigest_classification_models/README.md

 # ANDDigest_NN_Classifiers
 This repository contains classification models, used for the [ANDDigest](https://anddigest.sysbio.ru/) project.

-## Fine-Tuning Notebooks for the classification models
+## Notebooks with a code used for the fine-tuning and application of the ANDDigest context-based classification models
 This **notebook** [![Open In Colab](images/colab.svg)](https://colab.research.google.com/github/ANDDigest/ANDDigest_classification_models/blob/main/notebooks/PubMedBERT_finetuning.ipynb), used for the fine-tuning of the classification models for the binary classification of short biological entities for ANDDigest, was developed on the basis of the
 _McCormick, Chris, and Nick Ryan.
 "Bert fine-tuning tutorial with pytorch."
 Retrieved January 24 (2019): 2021._